Chatter up!

 Rather, it will hopefully be more about America at an uncertain and potentially dangerous time.
 It’s about institutions, what we thought were established norms and those things that are supposed to unite us rather than divide us.
 It’s about changes in how we live and organize ourselves, connections between past and present, and where we all might be headed in the shadow of something as both tragic and momentous as a global pandemic.

-It’s also going to be about journalism; the world in which I’ve been fortunate to spend my career and where the ways people create, share and use information have been undergoing unprecedented disruption.
-Technology has meant we’re more connected than ever before; and yet we seem to be growing increasingly disconnected, with fewer shared experiences, let alone a collective understanding of who we are.
+Technology has meant we’re inevitably more connected than ever before; and yet we seem to be growing increasingly disconnected, with fewer shared experiences, let alone a collective understanding of who we are or aspire to be.

-Baseball is simply the window I’m hoping to use to explore some of the issues of our time with people who are smarter than me.
-I’ve been a journalist for thirty years and over these next three crucial seasons I hope to call on some of the folks I’ve met along the way – and some I’ve yet to meet – to help take the pulse of the country as we move towards what looks sure to be a pivotal set of elections in 2024.
+Baseball is simply the window I’m hoping to use here to explore some of the issues of our time with people who are smarter than me.
+I’ve been a journalist for thirty years and over these next three crucial seasons I hope to call on some of the folks I’ve met along the way – and some I’ve yet to meet – to help take the pulse of the country as we move towards what will be a pivotal set of elections in 2024.

 “Some experts remain hopeful that the growing attention in the United States to democracy’s problems can help avert a constitutional crisis here.
 Already, Donald Trump’s efforts to overturn the 2020 election failed, partly because of the refusal of many Republican officials to participate, and both federal and state prosecutors are investigating his actions.
 And while the chronic decline of majority rule will not change anytime soon, it is also part of a larger historical struggle to create a more inclusive American democracy.